United Kingdom

 How does Intelligent Octopus Go work with Ohme?

-You can connect your Ohme account with Intelligent Octopus Go in the Octopus Energy app.
-Check out our handy set up guide:
+You can connect your Ohme account to Intelligent Octopus Go in the Octopus Energy app.
+This lets you keep controlling your charging from the Ohme app.

 Charging with the Ohme app